amiradeu/shaders-jikken/grid-floor/readme.md

-# Grid Shader
+# Grid Floor

-Learning how to make grid shader
+Learning how to make grid floor with shader

 ## Resources